 - Full Degree: Full degree international students apply to NUST similar to other full-degree Namibian students and pay the required tuition and other fees.

 In terms of the provisions of the Immigration Control Act, Act No.7 of 1993, no person shall enter Namibia without valid passport and valid visas.
 The valid visas include the following:

 All non-Namibian students must be in possession of a valid 3 or 6-month study visa before entering Namibia.
-Exchange and study abroad students must apply for a study visa and forward the completed application form, certified/endorsed passport copy and certified/endorsed police clearance certificate for a 6-month visa to the Department of International Relations for processing.
+Exchange and study abroad students must apply for a study visa and forward the completed application form, certified/endorsed passport copy and certified/endorsed police clearance certificate for a 6-month visa to the International Relations for processing.